Is It Safe to Travel to Ethiopia in 2026?

 Level 4 — Do Not Travel

-Do Not Travel due to sporadic violent conflict, civil unrest, and crime.
+Do not travel to the Afar Region due to armed conflict, unrest, and crime.

 Amhara Region

-Do Not Travel due to sporadic violent conflict and civil unrest.
+Do not travel to the Amhara Region due to armed conflict and unrest.

 Benishangul Gumuz Region